jdboisvert/dawson-college-pyscrapper/README.md

 # Dawson College PyScrapper v1.0.1

-A Python module which contains useful functions to help scrap data from [Dawson College](https://www.dawsoncollege.qc.ca/) which is a CEGEP in Montreal Quebec Canada.
+A Python module which contains useful functions to help scrape data from [Dawson College](https://www.dawsoncollege.qc.ca/) which is a CEGEP in Montreal Quebec Canada.

 ## Features